 The funds thus received from institutional units flowing through various financial schemes are routed to providers or functions through financing agents (FA).
 Funds flowing from health financing schemes are incurred on different health care functions.
 The functions - which are coded under HC - can take various forms, including payments to outpatient episodes, hospitalisation services, medicines & consumables, ancillary services, preventive care services and health financing administration (key components of health care functions and providers are outlined in Chart 6.2).
-Finally, the end users of these funds can be traced to health care providers of ambulatory care, providers of ancillary services, providers of medical goods, providers of preventive care, providers of health financing administration and rest of the world providers.
+Finally, the end users of these funds can be traced to health care providers (coded as HP), who are sub-classified under: providers of hospital care, providers of ambulatory care, providers of ancillary services, providers of medical goods, providers of preventive care, providers of health financing administration and rest of the world providers.